UNICEF Malawi Supply Update on Coronavirus Disease (COVID-19) Response:

 UNICEF Malawi is actively involved in supporting the Government of Malawi to mitigate the impact of the virus on children’s survival, health, well-being and education; and in stopping the spread of the virus.
 As a leading UN agency for supply chain, UNICEF has initiated procurement actions worth over US$10 million for essential and strategic supplies on behalf of the Government of Malawi and other partners.

-Update on Procurement of PPEs [Offshore and Local]
+Update on Procurement and distribution of PPEs [Offshore and Local]

 - UNICEF has undertaken two major distributions of supplies to all 29 districts by December 2020 using the distribution plans prepared by the MoH/HTSS.